 The Origin of Valentine’s Day

-Every year on February 14, we give each other the most beautiful gifts: sparkling diamonds, an engagement ring or a bouquet of red roses.
+Every year on February 14, we give each other the most beautiful gifts: a box of chocolates, a bouquet of red roses or maybe even a diamond ring.
 But why do we do this?
 What makes Valentine’s Day the international day of love?

-We all know Valentine’s Day a the day you confess to your secret love to someone.
-You give him or her a gift such as a letter or flowers to know you’re into them.
+We all know Valentine’s Day to be a day you confess your secret love to someone.
+You give him or her a gift, such as a letter or flowers, to let them know you’re into them.
 Later on, the day became for all lovers, because not only secret love should be celebrated!
-Valentine’s Day today is the perfect time to tell your loved one how much they mean to you.
-You can still give them flowers, write a love note or give a stunning diamond ring.
+Today, Valentine’s Day is the perfect time to tell your loved one how much they mean to you.
+To support this feeling, you can give them flowers, write a love note or give a stunning diamond ring.

 “I want unmarried soldiers!”